Richie-Yang/online-meet/README.md

 - Following "Mobile-first" concept when making this project.

 ### JavaScript
-- Using Axios to request remote server resource, then process it on brower local.
+- Using Axios to request remote server resources, then process them in brower local.
 - Handmade both search-form filtering logic and pagination logic.
-- Storing your interest to favorite list by localStorage tech.
+- Archive your interest to favorite list by using localStorage tech.

 ## Other Screenshots